peterballard/prmake/README.md

 - Otherwise, `prmake` writes a *makefile*, before running `make` using that *makefile*.

+This means:
-This means another user can come into the project without having to learn `pmake`, find *makefiles* where they would expect them, and be able to edit *makefiles* safe in the knowledge that `prmake` will not overwrite them.
+- Another user can come into the project without having to learn `pmake`, find *makefiles* where they would expect them, and be able to edit *makefiles* safe in the knowledge that `prmake` will not overwrite them.

-All `make` code works under `prmake`.
-So the user can start with an existing *makefile* as their *prfile* (i.e. by renaming `Makefile` to `Makefile.pr`), and add as much or as little specialised code as they want.
+- A the user can start with an existing *makefile* as their *prfile* (i.e. by simply renaming `Makefile` to `Makefile.pr`), and add as much or as little specialised code as they want (or none at all!);
+because all `make` code works under `prmake`.

 Installation
 ------------